On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Introduction

-After more than two decades of extensive study on the complexity of single-winner voting problems, the computational social choice community shifted their main focus to multi-winner voting very recently.
-Many variants of manipulation, control, and bribery problems for approval-based multi-winner voting rules ({\abmrs} for short) have been studied from the complexity point of view (see e.g.,~\cite{DBLP:conf/atal/AzizGGMMW15,DBLP:conf/ijcai/Yang19,DBLP:conf/atal/FaliszewskiST17,DBLP:conf/atal/ZhouYG19}).
-However, these works are mainly concerned with the constructive model of these problems where, in general, one is interested in making a single distinguished candidate a winner, or making a committee a winning committee.
-The destructive counterparts of these problems seem not to have been widely studied in the literature so far.
-Aiming at filling this gap, we propose several destructive bribery problems for {\abmrs} and study their complexity and parameterized complexity.
-Our problems are defined to model the applications where an election attacker (or briber) wants to preclude multiple distinguished candidates from winning by making some changes of the votes (or bribing some voters so that they change their votes) while not exceeding his/her budget.
-The behavior of the attacker may be motivated by, for example, that these distinguished candidates are his/her rivals (e.g., these candidates have completely different political views from the attacker), or the attacker wants to make them lose in order to increase the chance of making his/her liked candidates win.
-We consider five particular bribery operations classified into two classes: {\it{atomic operations}} and {\it{vote-level operations}}.
-Approval addition (AppAdd) and approval deletion (AppDel) are atomic operations where each single AppAdd/AppDel means to add/delete one candidate into/from the set of approved candidates of some vote.
-Vote-level change (VC), vote-level addition change (VAC), and vote-level deletion change (VDC) are vote-level operations where each single operation respectively means to change a vote in any possible way, change a vote by adding some candidates into the set of the approved candidates, and change a vote by deleting some candidates from the set of approved candidates.
-Each bribery problem is associated with an operation type and the attacker can perform at most a given number of single operations of the same type.
-For vote-level operation problems, we also introduce an integer distance bound~$r$ and assume that each vote can be only changed into another one which has Hamming-distance at most~$r$ from the vote.
-This parameter models the scenarios where voters do not want to deviate too much from their true preferences.
-Note that when~$r$ equals the number of candidates, the impact of the distance bound completely fades out.
-Therefore, this parameter in fact only generalizes our study.
-We point out that bribery problems with distance restrictions have been studied in the setting of single-winner voting recently~\cite{DBLP:journals/tcs/YangSG19,DBLP:conf/aaai/BaumeisterHR19,DBLP:conf/atal/Dey19}.
+We consider five bribery operations categorized into two classes: {\it{atomic operations}} and {\it{vote-level operations}}.
+Approval addition (AppAdd) and approval deletion (AppDel) are atomic operations, where each single AppAdd/AppDel means to add/delete one candidate into/from the set of approved candidates in some vote.
+Vote-level change (VoteChg), vote-level addition change (VoteAddChg), and vote-level deletion change (VoteDelChg) are vote-level operations, where each single operation involves changing a vote in any possible way, changing a vote by adding some candidates to the set of approved candidates, and changing a vote by deleting some candidates from the set of approved candidates, respectively.
+Each bribery problem is associated with an operation type, and the attacker can perform at most a given number of single operations of the same type.
+For vote-level operation-based problems, we introduce a distance bound~$r$ and assume that each vote can only be changed into another one with a Hamming distance at most~$r$ from the original vote.
+We call bribery problems with this parameter {\emph{distance-bounded bribery problems}}.
+This parameter models scenarios where voters prefer not to deviate too much from their true preferences.
+This parameter broadens the scope our study, since when~$r$ equals the number of candidates, the impact of this distance bound completely fades out.